 Wisconsin's credentialing fees are significantly lower than midwestern averages for some professions with a large number of credential holders.
 For example, Wisconsin's current biennial credentialing fee for physicians is \$166 less than the midwestern average.
 Pharmacists pay \$52 less, and certified public accountants \$25 less.

 Current fees are also below the midwestern average for four of the five most commonly credentialed businesses.
-However, they are higher than the midwestern average for real estate brokers and salespeople, cosmetologists, and nurses.
+However, they are higher than the midwestern average for real estate brokers and salespeople, nurses, and cosmetologists.

+Biennial Renewal Fees for Selected Professions

-Midwestern Average Wisconsin
+Midwestern Average Wisconsin \$106

-Physician \$272 \$106
+Physician \$272

 Pharmacist 149 97

 Certified Public Accountant 84 59

 Engineer 82 58

 Barber 62 63

 Registered Nurse 59 66

 Licensed Practical Nurse 59 69

 Cosmetologist 43 63

 Real Estate Salesperson 60 83

 Real Estate Broker 94 128